felias-fogg/dw-link/docs/manual.md

 ![PIOexplore](pics/pio06.png)

-Now, we can set a breakpoint, e.g. in line 11, and start execution by pressing the execute button.
+Now, we can set a breakpoint, e.g. in line 11, by double clicking left to line number and start execution by pressing the execute button.

 ![PIObreakpoint](pics/pio07.png)